krokis/layla/src/test/cases/with.md

   }
   ~~~~

-- Can only reference blocks
+## Can only reference blocks

+- Not lists

   ~~~~ lay
   $l = 1, 2, 3